 It is essential that applicants obtain the support of their PhD supervisor in advance and that they ascertain what funding is available to them through their HEI, Doctoral Training Partnership or other sources to support the period of the placement.
 The Library strongly recommends that a PhD student who is given approval to undertake a placement is in receipt of a stipend at least equivalent to the current UKRI national minimum doctoral rate for the duration of the placement.

-Students unable to secure sufficient funding through their institution, training grant provider or other sources will be invited to apply to the Library’s PhD Placement Fund for assistance.
+Students unable to secure sufficient funding through their institution, training grant provider or other sources are able to apply to the Library’s PhD Placement Fund for assistance.